Guidance on the Safety Assurance of Autonomous Systems in Complex Environments (SACE): Overview of SACE

 \begin{itemize} \item Safety requirements - Are there test cases relating to each of the safety requirements defined for the relevant tier? \item ODM - Are there a sufficient range of test cases for each of the relevant ODM features?
 Are a sufficient range of combinations of ODM features represented by the test cases? \item Operating Scenarios - Do the test cases provide sufficient coverage of the possible operating scenarios of the AS? \cite{tahir2020coverage} provides a survey of the coverage criteria that have been proposed for verification of autonomous vehicles and possible techniques for maximizing coverage. \item Edge cases - Do the test cases include sufficient examples of edge cases (low probability, hard to predict events or situations with high potential safety impact) to which the AS may be exposed during operation? \end{itemize}

-Details of the test environment shall be included in the verification log.
+Details of the test environment shall be included in the verification plan.
 A justification shall also be provided that the test environment is sufficiently representative of the real operating domain of the AS.
 This justification is required in order to provide confidence that the results obtained for the test cases for the AS in operation would match the results observed in the test environment.
+This is particularly important for simulation-based testing, where justification must be provided that the simulation tools and models are sufficiently valid to support the claims made as a result of the tests.

 \textbf{Formal Verification}